CASCADIA SUPER GRAVEL RACE GUIDE

 Packet Pick Up:

--Packet pick up will begin at 5pm on Friday evening (April 23rd) at the Oly Taproom on Percival Landing in downtown Olympia (9312 Columbia St NW).
-Racers are encouraged to make their way down, pick up their packets in advance (number plates, timing chip, food and beer, tickets….) and have a refreshing pre-race pint at one of Olympia’s favorite post ride establishments.
+Packet pick up will be from 5pm-7pm on Friday evening (April 28nd) at Three Magnets brewing in downtown Olympia (600 Franklin St SE STE 105, Olympia).
+Racers are encouraged to make their way down, pick up their packets in advance (number plates, timing chip…. etc) and have a refreshing pre-race pint and meal at one of Olympia’s favorite post ride establishments.

-Should you be unable to make it on Friday eve, packets will be available for pick up as early as 6am on Saturday, April 24th, at the Fall Creek Venue.
+Should you be unable to make it on Friday eve, packets will be available for pick up as early as 6am on Saturday, April 29th, at the Evergreen Sportsman’s Club.

-- The course will be marked heavily with 8” x 8” arrow signs marking all turns or less then obvious straights.
-We do still strongly advise all racers and riders to utilize a GPS head unit or handle bar mounted phone with the route loaded as an additional point of reference.
+- The course will be marked with 8” x 8” arrow signs marking all turns or less then obvious straights.
+We do still strongly advise (Frankly we sort of require it) all racers and riders to utilize a GPS head unit or handle bar mounted phone with the route loaded as an additional point of reference.
+Files are availble on the main page with RWGPS link.
+ALL CUES will be availble on the RWGPS by Monday 4/18.

 -Podiums will happen through out the day as racers finish and results are available.
-Riders are not required to make podium to receive their medals, all medals not distributed will be mailed to participants at their request.
+Riders are required to make podium to receive their medals, Medals will only be mailed to finishers per request.

 -Riders must obey all applicable traffic laws during the event and are encouraged to use common sense, keep their head up and stay in their lane of travel.
 At no time will there be a closed road.
 In the interest of your own safety, you should always assume the same level of vigilance in riding your bike during the event that you would under normal circumstances.